pranavop45/CleanMasterPro/README.md

 ## ✨ What is CleanMaster Pro?

-**CleanMaster Pro** ek **premium Windows system optimizer** hai jo aapke PC ko:
+**CleanMaster Pro** is a **premium Windows system optimizer** that helps you:
-- ⚡ Fast banata hai
+- ⚡ Fast
-- 🧹 Junk files clean karta hai
+- 🧹 Clean Junk Files
-- 🧠 RAM optimize karta hai
+- 🧠 RAM optimize
-- 🎮 Gaming & performance improve karta hai
+- 🎮 Gaming & performance improve

 Built with **Python + CustomTkinter**, designed to feel like a **real professional Windows app**.